MohdAzimuddin/MohdAzimuddin/README.md

 # Hi there, I'm Mohd Azimuddin! 👋

 Welcome to my GitHub profile!
-I'm a **Fresher Frontend Developer** passionate about crafting elegant and user-friendly web interfaces.
+I'm a **Fresher Frontend Developer** currently looking for the apportunity,passionate about crafting elegant and user-friendly web interfaces.
 Here's a little about me and my work:

 ---